 As a result, peatland-rich countries can develop increased institutional capacities to tackle peatland loss, and on-site practitioners and land users can receive the necessary information to foster sustainable, drainage-free, and rewetted peatlands.

-The project “Building the European Peatlands Initiative: a strong alliance for peatland climate protection in Europe” is part of the European Climate Initiative (EUKI).
+This project is part of the European Climate Initiative (EUKI).
 EUKI is a project financing instrument by the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The EUKI competition for project ideas is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) to mitigate greenhouse gas emissions.
+It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emissions